4lejandrito/fetchbook/README.md

 ## Usage

-The Fetchbook CLI allows you to make HTTP requests, process multiple TypeScript story files, and generate cURL commands for your requests.
+The Fetchbook CLI allows you to run multiple TypeScript [fetch story files](#fetch-story-files), and generate cURL commands for your requests.
 Here's the basic usage:

 ```bash
 fetchbook [story] [options]